 The use of fourth and fifth generation tools in database environments is becoming more prevalent.
 This course provides a foundation for that systems development effort by systematically examining the procedures and tools used in designing a database.
-This course emphasizes the rational model.
+This course emphasizes the relational model.
 Students will study normal forms, decomposition, synthesis, semantic modeling, network and hierarchical models.
 Out-of-class assignments will be completed by all students.
 Prerequisite: CB2026.
-Quarter Credit Hours 4.5